iamd3vil/nats_ex/README.md

 ## Getting started

 You can start a connection with Natsd like this.
+See NatsEx.Connection for configuration options.

 ```elixir
 {:ok, conn} = NatsEx.Connection.connection